Olical/vim-scheme/README.md

 " Evaluates the outer most / top level form and jumps the cursor back to where it was. autocmd FileType scheme nnoremap <buffer> <localleader>re :normal cpaF<cr>``

-" Evaluate the entire file.
+" Evaluates the entire file.
 autocmd FileType scheme nnoremap <buffer> <localleader>rf :SchemeEval<cr>
 ```